rachelkhoriander/tech-task/tutorial/auth_with_github.md

     ![Screenshot: GitHub authorization](images/run_3_ghauth.png)

     > Note:
-    > Notice the access level corresponds to the requsted scope.
+    > Notice the access level corresponds to the requested scope.

 4. Arrive at the application’s main page (main.php).